 We are new and just getting to grips with the industry and its strengths and weaknesses.
 But we are open and can’t stress enough the importance of engaging with ALL nannies and families within the industry.

-Given the pain and anguish, certain communities are feeling at the moment, we hope that small efforts like this can contribute to the changes required to stop the same things happening again and again.
+We do hope that small efforts like this can contribute to the changes required to stop the same things happening again and again.

 We are all equal.